fluxrider/playlist_shuffle/README.md

 ## Two Shuffles (random size)

 To improve the variance, we can split our sequence in ramdomly sized halves each loop.
+This way, entries can travel across over multiple pass.

 TODO image of two groups over time, changing size.